dwb newsletter 53: May Day, discovering collective power +May’26 Skid Row ArtsCal

 A REWRITING OF KNOWLEDGE*

-Poems and stories about the hills and valleys and rivers of occupied Tovaangar (also known as Los Angeles) exist in the thousands in local Indigenous languages: remembered, forgotten, re-membered.
+Poems and stories about the hills and valleys and rivers of occupied Tovaangar (also known as Los Angeles) exist in the thousands in local Indigenous languages: remembered, asleep, re-membered.
 The knowledge of their existence is part of decentering this language I’m typing in; or bypassing it altogether.

 As an Armenian in these lands, perhaps I can scratch the surface of this feeling by pouring my love of Armenian Highlands and Armenian language into the love I’ve developed for the geography of Tovaangar over the past 26 years.